Launch the Tool

 The hole tool can create holes through nested geometry (including assemblies).

-Holes in Profile Members are Parametric
+Holes in Profile Members and Assemblies are Parametric

 Removing Holes